UM-KerstenLab4009/Moroidin-Transcriptomics/README.md

 mv transcripts.fasta /path-to-directory/spades_$file1\.fasta
 ```
 # Sequenceserver-based BLAST search and burpitide prediction
-**1. BLAST database formatting** *Addition of transcriptome assemblies to Sequenceserver requires reduction of fasta headers to less than 51 letters.
+**1. BLAST database formatting** - *Addition of transcriptome assemblies to Sequenceserver requires reduction of fasta headers to less than 51 letters.
 Below are several scripts for assembler-specific databases formatting of assemblies for Sequenceserver addition.*

-      a.
-SPAdes
+- **a.
+SPAdes**
 ```
 #!/bin/bash
 #SBATCH --job-name=rename